Training at K2: Bridging the Experimental and the Practical

 The current crop of students, in common with past cohorts, are there for different reasons.
 Some want to use K2 as a stepping stone to further studies, some to set up their own jewellery businesses, others to work in the industry for other jewellers, and some to explore their creativity and stay open as to where this may lead.
 Whatever the ultimate goal there can be an underlying tension within the creative process of pursuing the practical outcomes and being experimental.

-Lung jewellery crafted by former K2 student Kalsy Tang
+Lung jewellery made by former K2 student Kalsy Tang

-Body piece crafted by former K2 student Michaela Barochova
+Body piece made by former K2 student Michaela Barochova

 Yet both Kelvin and Katrin agree that these two aims are not mutually exclusive, both have value and feed into each other, and in reality jewellers will often swing between these two aspects of making, with each enriching the other.
 It is for this reason that experimental work, often exploring non-precious materials, is encouraged.